SumiSastri/dev-blogs/docs/auth/aws-cognito.md

 ## What are AWS-Cognito User Pools?

-Cognito User Pools perform the function of storing user identities - their names, passwords, email addresses etc., In a user pool you can also store other user information - images, URLs, phone numbers.
+Cognito User Pools perform the function of storing user identities - their names, passwords, email addresses etc., In a user pool you can also store other user information - images,URLs (Unique Resource Locators) , phone numbers.

 Workflows in a user pool can be triggered with AWS-Lambdas - which are serverless functions to set an action in a user pool in motion - for example, if a user forgets their password and access details, an AWS-Lambda can be written to trigger an action to send a reset password email.